-Dr. Eric J Hegedus has had a notable 24-year career as a leader and innovator in physical therapist education, research, and clinical practice and is founding Chair of the Doctor of Physical Therapy Department at High Point University.
+Dr. Eric J Hegedus has had a notable 30-year career as a leader and innovator in physical therapist education, research, and clinical practice and is founding Chair of the Doctor of Physical Therapy Department at High Point University.
 Dr Hegedus also is founder and director of Targeted Enhanced Athletic Movement (TEAM).
 TEAM is a community-based health and wellness program designed to improve athletic performance and prevent injury.
 In addition to his administrative duties, Professor Hegedus has directed and taught Musculoskeletal Practice Management courses where he has won the American Physical Therapy Association’s Orthopedic Section James a Gould teaching Award.
 He is also a four-time winner of the “Duke DPT Excellence in Teaching” award and a three-time nominee for Duke Medical Center’s prestigious Master Clinician Educator Award.
-In addition to his love for teaching, Dr. Hegedus is a lifelong student with a PhD from the University of Ulster, a Doctor of Physical Therapy degree from Slippery Rock University, a Master of Health Science degree from Duke University, a Bachelor of Science degree in Business Administration from Bucknell University, a board specialty in orthopedic physical therapy, and a specialty certification in strength and conditioning.
-Finally, Dr. Hegedus is a productive scholar with more than 60 peer reviewed PubMed articles, several book chapters, and a textbook entitled, “Orthopedic Physical Examination Tests: An Evidence-Based Approach”, now in its second edition and translated into multiple languages.
+In addition to his love for teaching, Dr. Hegedus is a lifelong student with a PhD from the University of Ulster, a Doctor of Physical Therapy degree from Slippery Rock University, a Master of Health Science degree from Duke University, a Bachelor of Science degree in Business Administration from Bucknell University, and a board specialty in orthopedic physical therapy.
+Finally, Dr. Hegedus is a productive scholar with more than 80 peer reviewed PubMed articles, several book chapters, and a textbook entitled, “Orthopedic Physical Examination Tests: An Evidence-Based Approach”, now in its second edition and translated into multiple languages.
 He is a noted speaker with numerous national and international presentations.

 1. Wright AA, Wassinger CA, Frank M, Michener LA, Hegedus EJ.
 Diagnostic accuracy of scapular physical examination tests for shoulder disorders: a systematic review.
 Br J Sports Med 2012 [epub ahead of print].